xpipe-io/xpipe/CONTRIBUTING.md

 ### Interacting via the HTTP API

-You can create clients they communicate with the XPipe daemon via its HTTP API.
+You can create clients that communicate with the XPipe daemon via its HTTP API.
 To get started, see the [OpenAPI spec](/openapi.yaml).

 ### Implementing support for a new editor